stashapp/StashDB-Docs/docs/getting-started-stashdb.md

 ### AdBlockers
 - **Turn them off on StashDB, otherwise some images will appear "broken".**

-Be sure to disable you browser's ad-blocker for StashDB's domain, or add the domain to the allow/white list.
+Be sure to disable your browser's ad-blocker for StashDB's domain, or add the domain to the allow/white list.
 StashDB does not host ads of any kind, but some image URLs will get false-flagged as advertisements and will fail to load.
 These images will appear to be broken on the webpage.